jhudson8/react-mixin-manager/api.md

 *note: booleans and numbers can be used as well so make sure to wrap strings with quotes*

+#### Mixin initiated once with multiple references
-The ***initiatedOnce*** option can be used when registering a mixin to ensure that the mixin is only called a single time regardless of how many parameterized references of that mixin there are for a React class.
+The ***initiatedOnce*** option can be used when registering a mixin to ensure that the mixin is only called a single time regardless of how many parameterized references of that mixin there are for a React class (or any of the mixin dependencies for that class).
 In this case, the mixin function will accept a single parameter which is an array of argument arrays representing each parameterized mixin reference.

 ```
 // register initiatedOnceMixinImpl as the alias "initiatedOnceMixin" and pass initiatedOnce as true